chinamike65/hugo-tuolesi/content/book3/book3en.md

 the results of this life will be extensive and abundant."

+---

-Master ZhongDunpa asked Venerable Atisha:
+Master Dromtonpa asked Venerable Atisha:

 "If you act for the sake of happiness, benefit, and respect in this life, what is the result of it?"